What You Need to Know About Web Design and ADA Compliance

 ADA Regulations for Websites

-Although the Americans With Disabilities Act doesn’t specifically mention web design standards, it does provide the general guidance (we are summarizing) that no one can be excluded from publicly-available products or services.
+Although the Americans With Disabilities Act doesn’t specifically mention web design accessibility standards, it does provide the general guidance (we are summarizing) that no one can be excluded from publicly-available products or services.
 The only exceptions are to situations where it wouldn’t be possible or feasible to make what you have available to everyone without changing your business or going to undue expense.
 Those conditions certainly don’t apply to a website.

 Courts and regulators have agreed.
 In fact, there were more than 2000 ADA website lawsuits filed in 2018, more than one-and-a-half times the number that were filed in 2017.
 The companies that found themselves in court included big names like Home Depot and Chick-Fil-A. Smaller businesses like shoe stores and realtors were also targeted.